danielfett/draft-dpop/mainmatter.md

   * Token replay detection via jti, see RFC 7253, common state on AS
   * AS/RS MUST check `typ` in JWTs!
-  * Actually sender-constraining access tokens (or any token which is not one-time use) without introducing a state is not possible.
+  * Achieving sender-constraint of access tokens (or any token that is not one-time use) without introducing a state is not possible.
   * Using time for AT pop token enables precomputing attacks
   * mTLS stronger against intercepted connections
   * is not a client auth method; designed for any client auth method; compatible with `private_key_jwt`